 '''

-1st offense - one day suspension to home

-2nd offense - 3 days suspension to home
+1st offense - one day suspension to home 2nd offense - 3 days suspension to home

+'''

 3rd offense - 5 days suspension to home

 4th offense - suspension from school for the remainder of the trimester

-'''

-Police will be called if a student refuses to obey a major request - two examples:
+Police will be called if a student refuses to obey a major request - three potential examples:

 - 1. The student is asked to leave the classroom, but refuses to leave - 2.
-The student is asked to leave the classroom to report to the office, but refuses to leave.
+The student is asked to leave the classroom to report to the office, but refuses to leave. - 3.
+The student chooses to leave campus.

-The age of the student will be taken into consideration.
+The age and presence of disability of each individual student will be taken into consideration.